ehickey96/ehickey96.github.io/index.md

 <br/>

-My code review for the three artifacts can be found [here](https://youtu.be/ZsL6YUIJrj4)
+A link to the Code Review can be found [here](https://youtu.be/ZsL6YUIJrj4)

 ## Artifact One - *Design* - Narrative